 Not Getting Impressive College GPA

 Securing an impressive GPA will make your medical school application strong.
 Unfortunately, many students don’t take it seriously and don’t perform well especially in the first year in college.
-If you really want to pursue your career in medicine, then you need to study well and improve your grades.
+If you really want to pursue a career in medicine, then you need to study well and improve your grades.
 Medical school admissions committees will look at your grades to decide whether to accept you for their school or not.

 They will thoroughly observe your transcript to check how many science courses you completed, the number of courses taken per semester, course levels, and your overall academic performance.
 Getting impressive marks will make you a strong candidate and increase your chances of getting into medical school.